 Information Technology (Software Systems) MSc / Diploma

-Full-time students undertake four courses in semester one, and a further four in semester two.
-Results from these examinations determine whether students progress to an individual project of four months duration leading to the MSc degree.
+Full-time students take four courses in Semester 1 and a further four in Semester 2.
+Results from these examinations determine whether students progress to an individual project of four months’ duration leading to the MSc degree..

 On this programme the following taught courses are mandatory:

 Students can then choose six courses from the following:

 - Software Engineering Foundations

 - Databases and Information Systems

 In addition to these taught courses, students pursuing the Masters qualification undertake a Masters project.